LedererLab/HDIM-Py/README.md

 This package is currently tested and officially supported only on **Linux** platforms.

+## Installation

+This package can be installed from source, or from the Python Package Index ( PyPi ).

+### From source

+- Clone the HDIM package into a convenient location via `git clone https://github.com/LedererLab/HDIM-Py.git`
+- Navigate to the root directory of the newly cloned repo ( e.g. `HDIM-Py` ).
+This directory will contain a file called `setup.py`.
+- Run the following command `pip3 install --user .` to install the package for only the current user, or run `sudo pip3 install .` to install the package system wide.
+- Either command will build the package and install it.

+### From PyPi

+This package is hosted on the Python Package Index and can be installed without cloning this repository.

+- Run the following command `pip3 install --user hdim` to install the package for only the current user, or run `sudo pip3 install hdim` to install the package system wide.

 ## Licensing

 The HDIM package is licensed under the MIT license.
 To view the MIT license please consult